 What do bats get up to during the winter?

-Step into the secret world of bats this winter by tuning into the BBC's Winterwatch series filmed at the National Trust's Sherborne Park Estate.
+Step into the secret world of bats in the winter.
 Here are five intriguing bat facts to whet your appetite.

 How do bats prepare for the winter?